mehulkar/mehulkar.com/source/blog/2022/01/debugging-a-flash-of-unstyled-text.md

 I `ssh` into one of the hosts and tail the server logs.
 These logs should be forwarded to Splunk, but I want to see them in realtime and I have no idea how the Splunk team's synchronization works, or how long it takes.
+(There's a whole aside here about how long it took me to get access to and setup the credentials to be able to `ssh` into these remote machines.
+Long story short, it took a long time when I first got it, and if I ever lost access, I don't know how long it would take to get again.)

 The issue is apparent. `FastBoot.require('some-package')` is throwing an exception, and the stack trace is all over the logs.
 That's a red flag if I ever saw one!